 In its new customer-focused sales and service culture, Scotiabank wanted to introduce consistent sales delivery processes, new job descriptions, and titles; revamped compensation policies, a web-based sales management tool; and redesign of branch real estate.
 The goals were to promote and explain a new Sales & Service initiative, to engage employees in how they would fit into the change process, to foster brand positioning through communication, and to promote communication between executives and front-line employees.

 Scotiabank’s Employee Communication department concluded that radical business change required an innovative communication solution.
 Working with Root, Scotiabank developed a series of Root Learning Map® modules along with traditional employee communication tools.
 By their design, the modules maximized employee involvement and two-way communication.

 A cross-functional team of professional communicators and business-line managers developed a communication strategy to parallel the business strategy.
 Each phase of implementation began with a Root Learning Map® module.
 Scotiabank also employed traditional communication tactics including a corporate newsletter, executive speeches, staff meetings, and an existing Interactive Voice Recognition (IVR) telephone system called TeamVoice as a mechanism for employee feedback.
-With Root, Scotiabank produced modules that addressed the financial services industry and Scotiabank’s need to changing changing customer needs and the new sales process.
+With Root, the company produced modules that helped its employees understand changing customer needs in the financial services industry, as well as Scotiabank’s new sales process.

-Phase I began with a Strategic Learning Map® session for all branch employees.
+Phase I began with a Root Learning Map® experience for all branch employees.
 “The kick-off meetings were a high-energy, fun opportunity to explore and discuss change in a way that was unprecedented,” said Tracey M. White, Senior Manager, Employee Communication.
 “The approach captured employees’ attention, signaling the importance of this change.”
 Phase II focused on implementation of the new sales process.
 Bank branch employees experienced the modules about customers and strategy during this phase.

 The success of this effort was measured by an employee survey of a 100-branch sample and by monitoring call volume to TeamVoice.